RIVER CITY CHURCH

 Does River City have kid’s ministry options for Sunday gatherings?

 Yes!
-While we don’t have a nursery for infants, we do have gospel-centered children’s ministry classes for children age 8 and under.
+We have gospel-centered children’s ministry classes for children age 5 and under*, as well as a nursery for those who haven’t had their 3rd birthday yet.
 For the children who stay in the service, we have Bible-based activity sheets with clipboards they are welcome to use.

 What is a gathering like?

-At River City, we know we aren’t perfect, and we don’t expect that you will be either.
+At River City, we don’t pretend to be perfect.
+We expect that you aren’t either.

 • We don’t expect you to dress up, but you’re welcome to if you’d like.